Arabic Studies

 Spanish is taught by six permanent members of staff, five of whom are native speakers, from Columbia, Spain, Uruguay, and Venezuela.
 They are: Dr Maria Fernandez-Parra, Dr Fede Lopez-Terra, Dr Geraldine Lublin, Ms Tanya May, Dr Rocio Perez-Tattam, and Mr James R. Turner.
 They are specialists in both Iberian and Latin American Studies.

+In BA Modern Languages you can study Spanish by itself or in combination with French and German.
 You choose from options including ‘Barcelona / Buenos Aires’, and ‘Narrating Crises’, as well as modules in translation, pedagogy, additional languages such as Italian, Catalan and Portuguese, and, in your final year, a dissertation.
 We have partnerships with the following Spanish universities where you can spend your year abroad: Alcalá de Henares, Bilbao, Cáceres, Madrid, and Seville.
 You can also work as a British Council Language Assistant or take a work placement.
+BA Modern Languages has a broad-based curriculum with three pathways, in Culture, Education and Translation.

-In BA Modern Languages, Translation and Interpreting you take Spanish alongside another language and specialist modules such as Computer-Assisted Translation Tools and Concepts in Translation.
-You are obliged to split your year abroad, practising Translation and Interpreting in two languages at two institutions from our list of prestigious partners.
+In BA Modern Languages, Translation and Interpreting you take Spanish either by itself or in combination with another language.
+In addition, you will take specialist modules such as Computer-Assisted Translation, and Concepts in Translation and Interpreting, or Simulated Translation Bureau.
+During your Year Abroad, you will practice Translation and Interpreting at two institutions from our list of prestigious partners.
 For Spanish you choose between Barcelona, Granada, Madrid, Seville, Valencia, and Valladolid.

 All students of Spanish can take part in the weekly Café Guay and join the University Spanish Society.